 5. To forgive someone you manipulated into deceiving you causes even more disrespect.2

-6. Cheating on a partner dooms them to a life with little or no joy or ecstasy.
+6. Cheating on a partner dooms their relationship with you to a life with little or no joy or ecstasy.

 7. With spousal infidelity or abuse there are no victims or perpetrators—only unconscious cons conning each other.